datopian/datahub/docs/tutorial-backends.markdown

 Documents as well as for bulk loading via a query API and doing bulk transforms on the backend.

+Backends come in 2 flavours:

+1. Loader backends - only implement fetch method.
+The data is then cached in a Memory.Store on the Dataset and interacted with there.
+This is best for sources which just allow you to load data or where you want to load the data once and work with it locally.
+2. Store backends - these support fetch, query and, if write-enabled, save.
+These are suitable where the backend contains a lot of data (infeasible to load locally - for examples a million rows) or where the backend has capabilities you want to take advantage of.

+### Instantiation and Use

 You can use a backend directly e.g.

 {% highlight javascript %}